charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 Shuffling is also a problem.
 Imagine if we could crack a [[Wooded Foothills]] for a [[Stomping Ground]], then for a [[Cinder Glade]], then for a [[Mountain]] -- shuffling independently each time --  then compare the top card of each deck and keep the one we like best!
 As a workaround, whenever we would thin a land from the deck, instead we just create a new one out of thin air.
 This causes the model to slightly[^7] overestimate the odds of drawing a land as the game goes on.

 [^7]: At the start of T3, if we have three lands in play and two in our hand, the computer thinks we have a 41% chance of drawing a land (21/51) this turn.
 But if we thinned our deck with a [[Wooded Foothills]] and a [[Search for Tomorrow]], that number should be 39% (19/49) instead.
-That's about a one-in-fifty chance of drawing a land that should have been a spell.

-To be clear, these caveats are at the margin.
-Based on manual inspection of the computer's sequencing for hundreds of hands, it finds the same lines that a human player would.
-And it finds them *fast*.
-A laptop running this model can churn through 100k hands overnight, allowing us to compare builds with far greater precision than is possible by hand.
+Between fetch lands and ramp spells, we probably thin about one land per turn on average; that means the computer will draw about one too many lands (and one too few spells) per forty games.

 ## The Contenders